-Source: DHET, 2019
+Source: DHET, 2022 PSET Report

 Table 13 above shows TVET qualifications, specifically within the Report191 N6 programme, which fall within the PSETA mandate, for the year.
-The largest number of completions were in the Management Assistant and Public Relations qualifications, whilst Marketing and Public Management had just over 50% completion.
+The largest number of completions were in the Management Assistant and Public Management qualifications.
+All programmes had had over 90% completion rate.
 These part qualifications culminate in a National Diploma provided that students meet the requirements for work experience.
 Students enrolled for Business or General Studies programmes require 18 months (or 2000 hours) of applicable work experience.
 It should be noted that in practice, entry into many positions in the Public Service requires an undergraduate degree with minimum of 24 months experience.
 This practice does not favour TVET graduates, and this remains a challenge within the Public Service sector recruiting strategy.